Manlio Fabio Beltrones

-Manlio Fabio Beltrones Rivera (born August 30, 1952 in Villa Juárez, Sonora) is a Mexican economist and elected official, member of the Partido Revolucionario Institucional (PRI) party, and a federal deputy since September 1, 2012.
-He was the president of the Senate during its 2006-2007 session and was reelected to that position for the 2010-2011 term.
-He served as governor of Sonora from October 22, 1991 to September 12, 1997.
+Manlio Fabio Beltrones Rivera (born August 30, 1952) is a Mexican economist and elected official, former member of the Institutional Revolutionary Party (PRI), a senator from Sonora since September 1, 2024, and a former federal deputy from September 1, 2012, to August 14, 2015.
+He was the president of the Senate during its 2006 to 2007 session and was reelected to that position for the 2010 to 2011 term.
+He served as Governor of Sonora from October 22, 1991, to September 12, 1997.
 He served two terms as federal deputy.
-He was the President of the Chamber of Deputies in 2004-2005.
+He was the President of the Chamber of Deputies from 2004 to 2005.
 From 2015 to June 2016, he was the president of the Institutional Revolutionary Party.

 Career

 From an early age, Beltrones entered public life.
 He joined the PRI at 18, while studying economics at the UNAM.
 In addition to his electoral posts, he was president of the PRI's state committee in Sonora (Presidente del Comité Directivo Estatal del PRI); Secretary of Government (Secretario de Gobierno); undersecretary of the federal Interior Ministry (Subsecretario de Gobernación) and Secretary General of the PRI's most influential membership branch, Confederación Nacional de Organizaciones Populares, or CNOP.